tcltk/tcl/doc/markdown/FileSystem.md

 The function should return all files or directories (or other filesystem objects) which match the given pattern and accord with the *types* specification given.
 There are two ways in which this function may be called.
 If *pattern* is NULL, then *pathPtr* is a full path specification of a single file or directory which should be checked for existence and correct type.
 Otherwise, *pathPtr* is a directory, the contents of which the function should search for files or directories which have the correct type.
 In either case, *pathPtr* can be assumed to be both non-NULL and non-empty.
 It is not currently documented whether *pathPtr* will have a file separator at its end of not, so code should be flexible to both possibilities.

 The return value is a standard Tcl result indicating whether an error occurred in the matching process.
-Error messages are placed in *interp*, unless *interp* in NULL in which case no error message need be generated; on a **TCL\_OK** result, results should be added to the *resultPtr* value given (which can be assumed to be a valid unshared Tcl list).
+Error messages are placed in *interp*, unless *interp* in NULL in which case no error message need be generated; on a [TCL\_OK][catch] result, results should be added to the *resultPtr* value given (which can be assumed to be a valid unshared Tcl list).
 The matches added to *resultPtr* should include any path prefix given in *pathPtr* (this usually means they will be absolute path specifications).
 Note that if no matches are found, that simply leads to an empty result; errors are only signaled for actual file or filesystem problems which may occur during the matching process.

 The **Tcl\_GlobTypeData** structure passed in the *types* parameter contains the following fields: